Language models assisted with research, drafting, and editing of this content.

 4. Ethics commission authority - Grant investigative and enforcement powers

-5. Competitive key position salaries - Attract and retain qualified officials
+5. Competitive key position salaries - Attract and retain qualified officials10

 Case Study - New Orleans (Post-Katrina 2005-2015):